 Starkey, who died in 1991, was a former newspaper editor who later became an author.
 She wrote numerous other history books including The Visionary Girls: Witchcraft in Salem Village, Cherokee Nation and The First Plantation: A History of Hampton and Elizabeth City County, Virginia 1607-1887.

 Although the play is set in Salem in 1692 and depicts the events of the Salem Witch Trials, it is actually an allegory for the McCarthy trials that took place in the United States in the 1950s.

 The Crucible is both a blessing and a curse for anyone interested in learning more about the Salem Witch Trials.
-On the plus side, it was responsible for kick starting a renewed interest in the witch trials and personally fueled the start of the tourism industry in Salem.
+On the plus side, it was responsible for kick starting a renewed interest in the witch trials and it fueled the start of the tourism industry in Salem.

 Yet one major drawback is, because it is based on the trials many readers mistaken believe that the play is historically accurate and think many of the things that happened in the play actually happened in real life.